jcalov/jgitinfo/README.md

 Show dirty flag in normal git info watermark (no prominent notice if repo is dirty).
 Dirty means: you have uncommited changes.

 `verbose-not-installed`:
 Show prominent info in watermark if git hooks are not installed.
-Don´t use this option if you use [git-latexdiff](https://gitlab.com/git-latexdiff/git-latexdiff).
+Don't use this option if you use [git-latexdiff](https://gitlab.com/git-latexdiff/git-latexdiff).

 ## How to ensure watermark info if repo is dirty
-The package only can know if the repo is dirty if one of the installed git hooks was invoked.
+The package can only know if the repo is dirty if one of the installed git hooks was invoked.
 So you have to ensure that you invoke one of them before compiling your latex document.

 One possibility is to checkout a file that is in every branch of every repo and changes extremely rarely.
-Normally that file is `.gitignore`, so you can run `git checkout .gitignore` before every compile.
+Normally that file is `.gitignore`, so you can run `git checkout .gitignore` before every compilation.

 How you configure this in [TexStudio](https://www.texstudio.org) ist described in [section 1.3 of the TeXstudio user manual](http://texstudio.sourceforge.net/manual/current/usermanual_en.html#SECTION02a).